annayqho/TheCannon/docs/source/intro.rst

 *The Cannon* is a data-driven method for determining stellar parameters and chemical abundances from stellar spectra in the context of large spectroscopic surveys.
-*The Cannon* uses no physical stellar models, is very fast, and achieves comparable accuracy to existing survey pipelines using significantly lower SNR spectra; it requires only a set of objects observed in common between the surveys.
+The method uses no physical stellar models, is very fast, and achieves comparable accuracy to existing survey pipelines using significantly lower SNR spectra; it requires only a set of objects observed in common between the surveys.